 On January 4, 2011, the Company filed a complaint in the United States District Court for the District of Wisconsin (Civ Act.
 No. 11-CV-02) against Dashwire, Inc. ("Dashwire"), claiming that Dashwire has infringed, and continues to infringe, several of the Company's patents.
 The Company filed an Amended Complaint against Dashwire on April 22, 2011.
 As a result of these claims, Dashwire filed a complaint against the Company in the same court asserting that the Company is infringing two of the Dashwire patents which it recently acquired from Intellectual Venture Partners.
 On July 29, 2011, the Company and Dashwire entered into a patent license and settlement agreement whereby Dashwire will take a limited license to specific Synchronoss cloud management patents.
-Under the agreement, Synchronoss will receive a lump-sum payment and future royalties from Dashwire and the parties will each move the court to dismiss the above complaints.
+Under the agreement, Synchronoss will receive a lump-sum payment and future royalties from Dashwire.
+In accordance with the terms of the patent license and settlement agreement the parties dismissed the above complaints.